 A petticoat is an underskirt worn under skirts to give it a definite shape and structure.
 There are basically two types of petticoats – a petticoat with boning and a petticoat without boning.
 The petticoat without boning uses stiff fabric to look full.
-Then there are petticoats which you want under long skirts and gowns which serve as a sort of lining for the dress.
+Then there are petticoats which you wear under long skirts and gowns which serve as a sort of lining for the dress.

 Ideally, for the basic petticoat you should be using the same pattern of the skirt.
 It should be appropriate for the skirt or dress you are wearing it under.
 The basic silhouette of the dress and the petticoat should be the same.
 For a fitted skirt a gathered petticoat will bring unwanted bulk.
 But at times a full look is desired like for a cup cake petticoat, which is shaped like a bell.